-What happened recently is that I began to see struggle as desirable and pleasant.
+What happened recently is that I began to see the struggle as desirable and pleasant.
 Yes, that is correct–desirable and pleasant.
 It would even be so much better to get rid of the word struggle completely because of its negative connotation, and just use the word contrast instead.

 It is in the contrast that we learn and grow the most because the contrast shows us what we don’t want so we can then know what we do want which then when focused on, produces an improved result.

 So, if it were not for the struggle or contrast, the improved result would never be.
-Whether it is in business our in our personal lives, sports, or whatever, it is all the same.
+Whether it is in business or in our personal lives, sports, or whatever, it is all the same.
 The struggle or contrast is a critical step in the solution, not a problem.
-When viewed this way, we can then choose to look on it as a joyous event!
+When viewed this way, we can then choose to look at it as a joyous event!
 We can get excited about it and even look forward to it.